surniaulula/wpsso-wc-metadata/readme.txt

 <!-- about -->

-Provides additional fields in the WooCommerce Product data metabox and the product webpage Additional information section:
+Provides additional fields in the WooCommerce "Product data" metabox and under the product webpage "Additional information" section:

-MPN (Manufacturer Part Number)
+* MPN (Manufacturer Part Number)
-ISBN
+* ISBN
-GTIN-14
+* GTIN-14
-GTIN-13 (EAN)
+* GTIN-13 (EAN)
-GTIN-12 (UPC)
+* GTIN-12 (UPC)
-GTIN-8
+* GTIN-8
-GTIN
+* GTIN
-Net Length / Depth
+* Net Length / Depth
-Net Width
+* Net Width
-Net Height
+* Net Height
-Net Weight
+* Net Weight
-Fluid Volume
+* Fluid Volume

 <!-- /about -->

-The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable each product metadata, along with customizing the label and placeholder values for different languages (aka WordPress locales).
+The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable each product metadata (aka custom field), along with customizing the label and placeholder values for the available languages (aka WordPress locales).

 The product global identifier values (ie. MPN, ISBN, GTIN-14, GTIN-13, GTIN-12, GTIN-8, and GTIN) are searchable from both the front-end webpage, and the admin WooCommerce Products page.